Quantifying risk of a noise-induced AMOC collapse from northern and tropical Atlantic Ocean variability: Introduction

-We assume that `forcing' noise originates from processes independent of the model, in particular ocean and atmospheric turbulence, precipitation and ice sheet melt.
-We then apply this noise alongside various forcing scenarios to examine if the estimated noise can substantially alter the tipping probability.
+We assume that the ‘forcing’ noise originates from processes independent of the box model, in particular ocean and atmospheric turbulence, precipitation, and ice sheet melt, which are then filtered through the complex dynamics of the CMIP GCMs to produce variability on the space- and time-scales that are resolved by the box model (basin and decadal).
+Note also that by sampling decadal data from the GCMs we are sampling the outcome of a (nonlinear) Hasselmann process (modified by the complex GCM dynamics) rather than the forcing directly, and the likelihood estimates will be agnostic to the form or source of the inputs.
+We then apply this noise alongside various forcing scenarios, which can represent climate change impacts via ice sheet melt, to examine if the estimated noise can substantially alter the tipping probability.
 Because there is evidence that modern GCMs underestimate `present-day' variability \parencite{Menary2015,Romanou2023,Roberts2020}, we also consider some larger noise forcing while maintaining the covariance properties between regions.

 The paper is organized as follows: in Section~\ref{sec:variability} we discuss variability of AMOC strength and regional salinity and temperature in four CMIP6 model pre-industrial control (piControl) experiments.
 In Section \ref{sec:nonlinear}, we calibrate our simple stochastic AMOC model to the CMIP6 pre-industrial control runs.
 In Section \ref{sec:tipping_probabilities}, we use the calibrated models to calculate probabilities of AMOC collapse over a 1000 year period with different forcing and noise.
 Our conclusions are presented in Section \ref{sec:conclusions}.